abhiabhi0/PC_Web_Remote/README.md

 # PC Web Remote

-A simple, lightweight web server to control your Windows PC's media playback from any device on your local network, like your phone.
+A simple, lightweight web server to control your Windows PC's media, brightness, and mouse from any device on your local network.

-This project uses a Python server and the powerful `nircmd.exe` utility to simulate media key presses, offering a reliable way to manage playback without installing any apps on your remote device—all you need is a web browser.
+This project uses a Python server and the powerful `nircmd.exe` utility to simulate media key presses, adjust system settings, and control the mouse, offering a reliable way to manage your PC without installing any apps on your remote device—all you need is a web browser.

 ## Features
 - ⏯️ **Play/Pause:** Control media playback.
 - 🔊 **Volume Control:** Turn the system volume up or down.
 - ⏪⏩ **Seek:** Go backward or forward by 5-second intervals.
+- 🔇 **Mute:** Toggle the system audio.
+- ☀️ **Brightness:** Adjust the screen brightness up or down.
+- 🖱️ **Trackpad & Mouse:** Use your phone screen as a trackpad to move the cursor and perform left/right clicks.
 - 🖥️ **System Tray Icon:** The server runs quietly in the system tray and can be closed from there.

 ## How It Works
 The application runs a Flask web server on your PC.
-When you press a button on the web interface from your phone, it sends a request to the server.
-The server then uses the bundled `nircmd.exe` utility to execute the corresponding command, such as 'volume up' or 'press left arrow key'.
+When you press a button or move your finger on the trackpad on the web interface, it sends a request to the server.
+The server then uses the bundled `nircmd.exe` utility to execute the corresponding command, such as 'volume up', 'change brightness', or 'move cursor'.

 ## Setup and Usage
 Follow these steps to get your remote control running: